 How does IPL work?
 IPL uses the same principles as laser treatments in that light is absorbed by target cells that contain chromophores (colour pigment).
 The light energy is converted to heat energy which then damages these cells, leading to the desired result.
-They differ to lasers because they deliver multiple wavelengths with each pulse of light rather than just one.
+The light energy from IPL differs to lasers because IPL delivers multiple wavelengths with each pulse of light rather than just one.
 This allows the IPL to penetrate further into the skin without using excessive energy that can damage the surrounding tissue.

 Because it is considered to be non-ablative, IPL targets the lower layers of skin (the dermis) rather than the superficial layers (the epidermis).
 This means there is less downtime with IPL as only the target layer of skin is treated.

 What can IPL be used for at FaceWorks?
-Hyperpigmentation/sun spots- to treat hyperpigmentation the IPL is targeted at the melanin, which gives the lesion it's darker colour.
-The light pulses destroy the melanin which removes the discolouration.
+Hyperpigmentation/sun spots- to treat hyperpigmentation, the IPL is targeted at the melanin which gives the lesion it's darker colour.
+The light pulses destroy the melanin thereby removing the discolouration.

 Vascular lesions- such as visible, red capillaries.
 These are particularly noticeable around the nose and on the cheeks.
 The light pulses are targeted at the haemoglobin (which gives blood its red colour) which destroys the pigment and the visible capillary.

 What does IPL treatment involve?
 You will first need a consultation with our cosmetics nurse, Stella, who will assess your suitability for this treatment and develop an individualised treatment plan for you.

 Charges vary depending on the area you want treated:

 Backs of hands: $175